amelialouise/thiradoo/README.md

 # thiradoo
 reactive doggo progress tracker
 # display image of dog with stress level meter
-# enter data based on /r/reactivedogs questionnaire -
+# set up profile based on /r/reactivedogs questionnaire -
 What kind of breed is your dog and approximately how much do they weigh?

 How old is your dog now?